Capital expenditure by top global miners at record low - report

-JOHANNESBURG Large global mining companies have cut back on investments despite a turnaround in profitability and a spike in commodity prices, a PricewaterhouseCooper's (PwC) report revealed on Wednesday.
+JOHANNESBURG (Reuters) - Large global mining companies have cut back on investments despite a turnaround in profitability and a spike in commodity prices, a PricewaterhouseCooper's (PwC) report revealed on Wednesday.

 Capital expenditure, an measure of confidence in future returns, fell 41 percent in 2016 to a record low of $50 billion.